HTML Builder Design FAQs

 Q: Can I drag blocks between sections?

 A: Yes.
 Blocks can only be moved within their current section.
 To move content between sections, recreate the block in the target section and copy your content into it.
-Also you can drag block as well.

 Q: Why won't my image block move where I want it?